West Allis Worker’s Compensation Lawyer

 Workplace Accidents & Injuries

-State laws cover acquired illnesses and physical injuries alike.
-Such laws allow employees of the private and public sector who may work full or part time to obtain compensation.
+Wisconsin state laws cover acquired illnesses and physical injuries alike.
+Such laws allow employees of the private and public sector who may work full or part-time to obtain compensation.
 Many West Allis workers are ill-informed about worker’s compensation benefits and don’t even attempt to file a claim.
 Failing to do so leaves the injured worker fully responsible for paying for treatment and requesting time off to treat the injury, which may not be granted.

 The most harrowing of injuries are those that require extensive treatment.
 Not only can treatment be costly, but recovery may require days — even weeks — away from work.
 Worker’s compensation laws are in place to provide you with financial support during this painful time.
 There is also coverage available for partial and total disability for temporary and permanent injuries in the form of disability payments.